-- Meet all general admissions requirements as outlined in the current Robeson Community College Catalog/ Student Handbook. - Complete any developmental course work with a "C" or higher before making application to a health science program. - Have cumulative grade point average of 2.8 or higher in related and general education course work for Associate Degree Nursing, Practical Nursing and Surgical Technology; 2.5 for Emergency Medical Science and Respiratory Therapy and 3.0 for Radiography. - 4.
+- Have cumulative grade point average of 2.8 or higher in related and general education course work for Associate Degree Nursing, Practical Nursing and Surgical Technology; 2.5 for Emergency Medical Science and Respiratory Therapy and 3.0 for Radiography. - 4.
 Adhere to the submission timelines specified in the Health Science admissions procedure.
 Provisional approval may be offered to applicants based on fulfillment of all admission requirements and criteria by the specified deadline.
 Final approval for admission will be made by the appropriate Health Science Program Director.